-- A printed Unit Book containing 12 Study Guides. - This Unit Information Guide outlining the administrative information for the unit - The FIT2034 web site on Moodle, where lecture slides, weekly tutorial requirements, assignment specifications, sample solutions and supplementary material will be posted. - Discussion Groups.
+- A printed Unit Book containing 12 Study Guides. - This Unit Information Guide outlining the administrative information for the unit - The web site on Moodle, shared with FIT2034, where lecture slides, weekly tutorial requirements, assignment specifications, sample solutions and supplementary material will be posted. - Online Discussion Groups (in moodle).